jarun/nnn/plugins/README.md

 ## Contributing plugins

+Add informative sections like _Description_, _Notes_, _Dependencies_, _Shell_, _Author_ etc. in the plugin as applicable.
+Add an entry in the table above.
 Please keep non-portable commands (like `notify-send`) commented so users from any other OS/DE aren't surprised.

 The plugins should be executable.
-Please add an entry in the table above.